edenden/ixmap/README.md

 ## 3. Setup

 In advance, disable Hyper-Threading, VT-d and Power management
-(or select high performance mode) in the BIOS.
+(or select high performance mode) and enable TurboBoost in the BIOS.

 Edit /etc/default/grub:
 (Needed hugepages X = (Number of cores) * 2)